 While most applications call for optical filters to be used at normal incidence, it is important to understand how the spectral properties of different types of filters change when using these filters a non-normal angles of incidence (AOI).
 There are two main effects exhibited by all filter spectrum as the angle is increased from normal which are discussed in this article.
 Learn More

-You are about to embark on an exciting journey designed to help you grasp the fundamentals of equipment fittings and accessories, as well as some basics about liquid chromatography as an analytical technique.
+Dive into the world of fluidic fittings and chromatography with our newly revised Fittings 101 Guide.
+Learn the fundamentals of equipment fittings and accessories, as well as some basics about liquid chromatography as an analytical technique.
 Learn More

 Fluorescence occurs when a molecule absorbs light at wavelengths within its absorption band, and then emits light at longer wavelengths within its emission band.
 For example, brightly fluorescent molecules (called fluorophores) can be attached to biologically significant molecules in e.g. cell membranes, in the brain, or even on subunits of DNA, whose structures become visible in a fluorescence microscope that allows us to track the way cells function in health and disease.
 Fluorescence is widely used in biology, biotechnology, and medicine, due to its extraordinary sensitivity, high specificity, and simplicity of usage.
 Learn more about what optical filters are included in a fluorescence instrument and how Semrock optical filters can optimize your application.
 Learn More